jeffrey-wro/opencvLib/README.md

 # opencvLib

-This opencv cross-compiled for the NI myRIO
+This is opencv cross-compiled for the NI myRIO